It raises very interesting and equally important questions about the validity of psychiatry and the slippery slope of mental disorder diagnosis.

 ...and then I got bored.
 I had not even treated Sexual Dysfunctions, Gender Dysphoria, Disruptive Impulse Control Disorders, and a significant portion of the DSM yet there I was, apparently afflicted with nine mental disorders.

-It is not only psychiatrists who are guilty, I recognise that there is a certain comfort in being able to name ones quirks and flaws, and that is why we often try to accord scientific meaning to habits (whether ours or others’) that we do not understand.
+It is not only psychiatrists who are guilty, I recognise that there is a certain comfort in being able to name ones quirks.
+It is why we often try to accord scientific meaning to behaviour that we do not understand.

 My mother for instance worries about me, she